c-vandenberg/paper-qa-chemistry/README.md

 ### 1.2.2 Usage

 Although Paper QA Chemistry was designed to use the author's Zotero database, it can be **used with any Zotero database**.
-After cloning this repository, the user will simply need to provide the **following environment variables** (provided you have a Zotero account and an OpenAI API key with credit):
+After cloning this repository, the user will simply need to provide the **following environment variables** (provided you have a **Zotero account** and an **OpenAI API key with credit**):
 1. `ZOTERO_USER_ID`
 2. `ZOTERO_API_KEY`
 3. `OPENAI_API_KEY`

-These can be added eiter to you projects `.env` file, or directly to your IDE.
+These can be added either to you projects `.env` file, or directly to your IDE.

 ### 1.2.3 Examples